 Hear from our current and past residents on their experiences.

-Residents will have precepting responsibilities on most rotations, as the department of pharmacy is a rotation site for pharmacy students from Campbell and Wingate Universities.
+Residents will have precepting responsibilities on most rotations, as the department of pharmacy is a rotation site for pharmacy students from Campbell, High Point and Wingate Universities.

 As part of their precepting duties, residents complete student evaluations for the student/resident learning series and can pursue a teaching certificate.